AIM-KannLab/itmt/README.md

 5. Download Weights from /link and place into /path

 5. For demo on TM pipeline launch jupyter notebook `example_notebooks/demo_notebook.ipynb` inside conda enviroment.
-Estimated inference time: 1-2 minutes
+Estimated inference time: 5 minutes

-## Quick Start - Docker(single MRI T1 inference), estimated time for set up: 5-10 minutes
-**Prerequisites: conda, gpu, docker**
-1. Clone repo `git clone`

-2. To create a docker:
-`cd docker`
-`docker build -t itmt -f Dockerfile . --no-cache`

-3. To run docker on example MRI:
-`docker run --gpus all -it itmt`

-4. To run docker on your own MRI:
-`docker run -it --gpus all -v local_folder_with_nii_path:/out itmt python3.9 ./main.py --age X --gender X --img_path out/file.nii --path_to out --cuda_visible_devices X`
-- local_folder_with_nii_path is the path to the folder with your MRI and file.nii is the name of the MRI file; it is also the path to the output folder where the results will be saved.
-- in `--age X`, X should be replaced with the age of the subject in years
-- in `--gender X`, X should be M or F, a biological gender of the subject
-- in `--cuda_visible_devices X`, X should be replaced with the id of the GPU you want to use

 ## To retrain on your own MRI dataset:
 **Prerequisites: conda, gpu**